 TLTR: This blog explores why people operating a business using a rented space might need business renters insurance.
-It also explores what the policy covers, how much it costs, and the most convenient ways of getting the policy.
+It also discusses what the policy covers, how much it costs, and the most convenient ways of getting it.

-Business renters insurance can cover any damage that your rented property might face.
-It covers you, your staff, workers, as well as your customers.
-It can also cover property and machinery such as equipment and any inventory that is stored on-site.
+Business renters insurance will cover any damage that your rented property might face.
+It covers you and your staff, as well as your customers.
+It can also cover property and machinery, such as equipment and any inventory that is stored on-site.

 So let’s start with the basics!